 Winter storm hits Northeast, causing difficult driving, closed schools and canceled flights

 HARTFORD, Conn.
-(AP) — Parts of the Northeast were hit Tuesday by a snowstorm that canceled flights and schools and prompted warnings for people to stay off the roads, while some areas that anticipated heavy snow were getting less than that as the weather pattern changed.
+(AP) — A quick-moving snowstorm hit the Northeast on Tuesday canceling and delaying flights, making roads slippery and prompting many school districts to cancel classes or switch to remote learning —- or at least try to switch.

+In New York City, the online learning system that serves the nation’s largest school district experienced technical problems first thing in the morning, preventing many of the 915,000 students from logging in.

-More than 1,000 flights were canceled so far Tuesday morning, mostly at the airports in the New York City area and in Boston.
+More than 1,000 flights were canceled Tuesday morning, mostly at the airports in the New York City area and in Boston.
+Accidents were reported across the region and several states banned tandem and empty tractor-trailers from highways.

-It was the first major snowstorm in New York City since February 2022.
-The city, which has the nation’s largest school system, switched to remote learning, but reported problems with the online system that prevented students from logging in Tuesday morning.
+Some areas in Pennsylvania and Connecticut were hit with 15 inches (38 centimeters) of snow, while other parts saw smaller accumulations than anticipated, the National Weather Service said.
+The Massachusetts coast saw high wind gusts, the agency said.

-“It’s been a quiet winter, so it’s kind of welcoming,” said Ricky Smith, who was on his way to a construction job in the city.
+“It’s been a quiet winter, so it’s kind of welcoming,” Ricky Smith said as he made his way to a construction job in New York City.
 “I just hope nobody gets hurt.”

-Mayor Eric Adams told New Yorkers not to underestimate the storm.
-“Let’s allow Mother Nature to do its thing,” he said.
-“The name of the game is to keep our roadways clear, and we’re hoping that people use public transportation or if they can stay home, please do so.”

-Adams defended the decision to go to remote learning and not declare a snow day, amid criticism from students and parents.

-“And so using this as a teaching moment to have our children learn how to continue the expansion of remote learning is so important,” the mayor told WPIX-TV.
-“We fell back in education because of COVID.
-We cannot afford our young people to miss school days.”
+The city’s decision to push ahead with remote learning instead of declaring a snow day drew criticism from many parents and students, and the problems with the online system exacerbated the discontent.
+School officials said they were working with IBM to fix the issue, which they said involved authentication services.

+Chong Bretillon, a parent in Queens, said she received repeated errors as she tried to gain entry to a Zoom room for her elementary school student, while messaging with dozens of other parents who were encountering the same problems.

+IBM said in a statement early Tuesday afternoon that it “has been working closely with New York City schools to address this situation as quickly as possible.
+The issues have been largely resolved, and we regret the inconvenience to students and parents across the city.”
+The company did not immediately respond to questions about what specifically happened and why.

+Throughout the region, officials urged people to take precautions including staying off the roads.

-In Connecticut, Gov. Ned Lamont ordered all executive branch office buildings closed to the public for the day.
+In Connecticut, Gov. Ned Lamont ordered all executive branch office buildings closed to the public for the day, and all state courts were closed.

-“The timing of winter storm is of particular concern, especially considering that snowfall rates are expected to be heavy during the morning rush hour commute and continue through the afternoon,” Lamont said in a statement.
+Susan Smith was spending the day with her three children, ages 14, 11 and 8, at her home in Columbia, Connecticut, because schools were closed.
+She said she likes traditional snow days off, but would also like to see remote learning on some bad weather days.

+“But I still remember being a kid and really looking forward to snow days, so I don’t want to completely wipe that off the map with remote learning,” Smith said.

 The Pennsylvania Department of Transportation temporarily reduced the speed limit on several interstates to 45 mph (72 kph) in the east-central region of the state because of the storm.